catsby/ctshryock.github.com/index.md

 <img id="main-image" src="/images/{{page.image}}" width="500"  />

 > Rudolf is a terrible story to tell kids.
-This poor deer tries to change himself to be more like everyone else, but he fails, and everyone still hates and mocks the guy.
+This poor reindeer tries to change himself to fit in but he fails, and everyone still hates and mocks the guy.
 Then all of a sudden they're in a tight spot and he's useful so they all love him?

 <ul>
     {% for post in site.posts %}